Types

 [let f [* 80.0kg [/ d [* t t]]]] ; Force

-The type checker knows 21 named physical quantities.
-When you hover over a variable in the LSP, you see Velocity or Force rather than raw dimension exponents.
+The type checker names 21 physical quantities.
+Hover over a variable in the LSP and you read Velocity or Force, not a row of dimension exponents.

 No Dimensionless